armoniacore/armonia-vite/README.md

 $ pnpm i electron electron-builder -D
 ```

-Create the file `src-electron/index.ts`, it will be automatically discovered by the plugin:
+Create the file `src-electron/index.ts`, it will be automatically discovered by Armonia:

 ```ts
 // src-electron/index.ts